-The application should include a project budget (see Attachment F) with justification using the provided template.
-The project budget and budget justification should be directly aligned with the work plan and project description.
-All expenses should relate directly to achieving the key grant outcomes All expenses should relate directly to achieving the key grant outcomes including:
+The application should include a project budget (see Attachment F) with all applicable justifications using the provided template.
+The project budget and justification should be directly aligned with the work plan and project description.
+All expenses should relate directly to achieving the key grant outcomes.
+The budget should reflect a 12 month period.
+Personnel charges must be based on actual, not budgeted labor.
+Salaries and other expenditures budgeted in the grant must be for services that will occur during the 12 month grant period